Submitted by Yvonne Savio

 Sun Valley 91352

-Saturday, 3/4, 9am-noon.
+Saturday, 4/8, 9am-noon.
 First Saturday: Volunteer Day at TPF.
+(This month, on the SECOND Saturday.)
 Join the Theodore Payne Foundation family of volunteers to improve and care for our gardens.
 We will clear, clean, plant, mulch, prune and perform other tasks to spruce up the grounds and show how beautiful native plant gardens can be.
 Bring hat, gloves, knee pads and other tools for personal use.
 TPF will provide shovels, trowels, rakes, loppers, hoes, pruners and refreshments.
 RSVP to firstname.lastname@example.org.
 Repeats first Saturdays through June.

 University of California Riverside Botanic Garden